 In a DMG BSS, the EDCAF operates only during CBAPs.
 Operation of the EDCAF is suspended at the end of a CBAP and is resumed at the beginning of the following CBAP.
 See 10.36.5 (Contention based access period (CBAP) transmission rules) and 10.36.5 (Contention based access period (CBAP) transmission rules) for additional rules regarding contention based access in DMG BSSs.

-HCCA is not used by DMG STAs.
+HCCA is not used by DMG and HE STAs.

 References: